-Foundation Stage
+10. The Foundation Stage

-In the Foundation Stage planning for P.E is taken from the area of Physical Development within the Early Years Foundation Stage Curriculum- Development Matters.
 We encourage the Physical Development of our children in Foundation Stage as an integral part of their work.
 We relate the physical development of the children to the objectives set out in the Development Matters which underpin the curriculum planning for children age three to five years of age.
 We encourage children to develop confidence and control of the way they move, and the way they handle tools and equipment.
 We give all the children opportunity to undertake activities that offer appropriate physical challenge, both indoors and outdoors, using a wide range of resources to support specific skills.